peterzhukovsky/resilience/README.md

-This repository contains a set of scripts used to analyze resilience to amyliod-beta accumulation and resilience conferred by education in OASIS-3 cross-sectional data.
+This repository contains a set of scripts used 1) to analyze the relationship between amyloid-beta accumulation, functional connectivity and memory and 2) to analyze the effects of education on functional connectivity and memory in the OASIS-3 cross-sectional data.

 # 1. Functional connectivity signatures of resilience conferred by education
 *analysis_ICA25d.m* includes scripts that import the data, exclude several participants identified by QC; and run linear models (*fitlm*) to test for the effects of education on pairwise functional connectivity.
 The functional connectivity variables undergo exclusion of outliers (>3SD from the mean) first to ensure data quality is adequate.